sylk80/tictactoe_team/NOTES.md

 # Pomodoro 19

+Driver: Julian
-Driver: Szilvia
+Navigator: Szilvia

--   Solve Second Round BDD Test failű
--   Create UAT 1.4 BDD steps
+-   Unit test 2.1.1 creation
+-   ✅ Check legacy code for usability
+-   ✅ Create test in for board to use the vertical mark matching
+-   ✅ Run uni test red phase
+-   Port CheckForColumnWin to board.js